-WhatsApp is the preferred mode of mobile phone communication for millions of people worldwide.
+WhatsApp is the preferred mode of mobile phone communication for billions of people worldwide.
 The app allows users to send text messages and photos for free.
 WhatsApp was founded in 2009 by former Yahoo executives Jan Koum and Brian Acton.
 In June 2009, WhatsApp was released with a messaging component.
 The app's active users surged significantly to 250,000.

-In February 2014, Facebook acquired WhatsApp for $19.3 billion.
+Then, in February 2014, Facebook acquired WhatsApp for $19.3 billion.
+Now, it's one of the dozens of companies Facebook (renamed Meta) owns.
 The messaging service was acquired for $4 billion in cash, $12 billion worth of Facebook shares, and $3 billion in restricted stock units to Koum and Acton.

 WhatsApp’s primary feature is end-to-end encryption.
 The messages sent using the mobile app are only visible to the receiver and the sender of the message.
 However, the encryption was opposed by officials in the U.K., the U.S., and Sweden after they were blocked from accessing terror suspects' text messages.

-How WhatsApp makes money
+WhatsApp makes money through multiple avenues.

 WhatsApp was earning money through a subscription model.
 The messaging service asked users to pay $1 to download the app and then $1 each subsequent year to renew.
 In January 2016, WhatsApp scrapped the annual charge and made the app free.